Academy Governance Committee (AGC)

 Following on from an inspection by Ofsted, Governors have to draw up an action plan for the school in response to the inspection report.

-How the Governing Body works
+How the Academy Governance Committee works

 Governors meet as a Full Governing Body six times in an academic year.
 Business is conducted through meetings where we make decisions collectively as a team.
 Our role is strategic, while the Head, with whom we work closely, has responsibility for the day-to-day management of the school.
 Meetings take place early in the evening - around 6pm - and can involve a lot of paperwork so it helps to have read what we can in advance.